 Administered by WageWorks, Inc., 1-877-924-3967

 The Montana University System Benefits Plan offers three (3) optional Flexible Spending Accounts (FSA).
-These optional reimbursement accounts (FSAs) can work to your advantage by allowing a benefits eligible employee to set aside a portion of their earnings (pre-tax) to pay for eligible out-of-pocket expenses for health care and dependent care (day care) that you, your legal spouse, and your qualified dependents incur during the Plan Year.
-FSA contributions are taken out of each paycheck (pre-tax) in equal installments throughout the Plan Year (July 1 – June 30).
+These optional reimbursement accounts (FSAs) can work to your advantage by allowing a benefits eligible employee to set aside a portion of each paycheck (pre-tax), in equal installments throughout the Plan Year (July 1 – June 30), to pay for qualified out-of-pocket expenses for health care and/or dependent care (day care) that you and/or your eligible dependents incur during the Plan Year.
+Expenses are considered “incurred” on the date the service was performed, not the date the expense is paid.
 You must re-enroll each Plan Year in the HCFSA/LPFSA and/or DCFSA to continue contributions each Plan Year.

 If you enroll in a FSA during your initial enrollment, your account(s) becomes effective the first day of the month following your date of hire.
-If you enroll in a FSA during annual enrollment, your account(s) becomes effective July 1st.
-FSA funds may only be used for expenses incurred on or after your FSA effective date and can be used at any time during the benefit Plan Year.
+If you enroll in a FSA during Annual Enrollment, your account(s) becomes effective July 1st.
+FSA funds may only be used for expenses incurred on or after the FSA effective date and can be used at any time during the Plan Year.

-When you enroll in a FSA, you are electing to participate for the entire benefit Plan Year (July 1 – June 30).
-No changes to your FSA election may be made during the benefit Plan Year, unless you experience a qualifying event.
+When you enroll in a FSA, you are electing to participate for the entire Plan Year (July 1 – June 30).
+No changes to your FSA election may be made during the Plan Year unless you experience a qualifying event.
 Changes must be consistent with the change in status or qualifying event.

-Refer to the Flexible Spending Account Plan Document (FSAPD) on the Choices home page for complete FSA Plan benefits information.
+Refer to the Flexible Spending Account Plan Document (FSAPD) and the Summary Plan Description (SPD) on the Choices home page for complete FSA information.

 Retirees are not eligible to participate in Flexible Spending Accounts.